hirotoni/itdashboard-webapiclient/README.md

 - [ ] CostReduction5BillionSystems
 - [ ] CostReductionViewPoint

+# Features

+- Configurable client-side cache to avoid frequent requests

 # Features in the bucket list

-- Implement the interfaces of the above unchecked datasets.
+- Implement the interfaces of all of the above unchecked datasets.
-- Configurable client-side cache to avoid frequent requests

 # Installation